Ruby on Rails upgrade service

 When your application is ready for the upgrade, it’s time to start.
 Our process, with each step consisting of one or more commits.
 Keeping changes small and well documented helps you discover where issues originated.

-• Upgrade the Rails version in Gemfile and run bundle update rails.
-It might be that you need to bump some other gems that are tightly locked to the Rails version and could not be bumped during the preparation.
+.
+It might be that you need to bump some other gems that are tightly locked to the Rails version and could not be bumped during the preparation. - Run

 Congratulations, you’ve now done the minimum required to call this upgrade successful.